thekovic/doom64ultra/README.md

 Merciless Edition is a fork of Doom 64 RE where new features are implemented with the goal of maintaining Nintendo 64 hardware and vanilla gameplay compatibility.
-Here Doom 64 RE is a complete reverse engineering of Doom 64 by Erick194, which has provided the pathway to allow such modifications.
+Here Doom 64 RE is a complete reverse engineering of Doom 64 by Erick194, which has provided the pathway to achieve such modifications.

 ## Current Differences from Doom 64 RE
 ### "Be Merciless!"
 Difficulty